DAVID RYRIE – PARADISE IS A PLACE

 “His art is not simply photographic.
 His concern with image-making has less to do with accurately documenting what a place or object looks like; the foundation of his art is in the significance and potency of the place and of the story that lies there, patent or hidden.”

-In this way, Paradise is a Place not only captures the beauty and solitude of Glenorchy, but explores the way in which we co-exist and are eclipsed by nature.
-We are thrilled to present David Ryrie’s latest body of work, letting his unique narrative expose a little more about what lies at the top of the lake.
+In this way, Paradise is a Place not only captured the beauty and solitude of Glenorchy, but explored the way in which we co-exist and are eclipsed by nature.

 View the online exhibition catalogue

 Click here for more info on David Ryrie

 Glenorchy is ‘The Gateway to Paradise,’ and yes, Paradise is a place.
 I went there, I saw the sign.
 I’m not being facetious in any way.
 This part of the world is extraordinary and I wanted to know what it felt like to live there.